Table of contents

-It’s easy to consider your business’ logo as being a lesser priority during the formative days of your building up your brand, but it is immensely important to your company’s identity and one you certainly shouldn’t skimp on in either money or time.
+It’s easy to consider your business’ logo as being a lesser priority during the formative days of your building up your brand.
+Still, it is crucial to your company’s identity and one you certainly shouldn’t skimp on in either money or time.

 Why are logos important?

-Coca cola, Atari, Apple, Nike, even the London Underground – the logo of a business is the thing that can stick with you at a single glance.
-It’s a visual prompt that can keep your brand name in the memory of your customers, helping it to stay clear in their minds where businesses with no logo may be forgotten.
+Coca-cola, Atari, Apple, Nike, even the Commonwealth Bank of Australia – the logo of a business is the one thing that can stick with you at a single glance.
+It’s a visual prompt that can keep your brand name in your customers’ memory, helping it stay clear in their minds where businesses with no logo may be forgotten.

-Beyond remaining in the memories of the customers you already have, a brand can also make you stand out on the high street and lure in new customers.
+Aside from sticking to the memories of your current customers, a brand can also help you stand out on the high street and lure in new customers.
 A logo can help transmit your brand’s offering and should appeal to your target audience most of all.
 A children’s shop, for example, usually features bold colours and shapes in their signage.
 A bar may feature sophisticated filigree or just appetite-encouraging fruits or foods.
 Luxury brands are usually personified by elegant fonts and clean, simple logos and branding that suggests their products do the talking.